 Image Credits – Randy Glasbergen

-Artificial intelligence based chatbots and their integration with Facebook Messenger since 2016, further increased the popularity of chat support among millennials.
+Artificial intelligence based chatbots and their integration with Facebook Messenger since 2016, further increased the popularity of chat support among millennial customers.
 Developing a chatbot from scratch can be costly but it’s fairly easy to create an AI bot on messenger.

 Your aim should be to make chat support as a reliable and instantaneous channel for query resolution.
 Create chat logs and dig into the logs data to have an insight on the following points: